Fellow

 Biodata

 Artaxo is a professor of environmental Physics at the Institute of Physics, University of São Paulo (USP).
-He has worked at NASA, Harvard University (USA), the universities of Antwerp, Stockholm, and Lund, as well as the Max Planck Institute for Chemistry.
-His primary interest lies in global climate change, in research on the Amazon region.
+He has worked at NASA, Harvard University (USA), the universities of Antwerp, Stockholm, and Lund, and the Max Planck Institute for Chemistry.
+His primary interests lie in global climate change and research on the Amazon region.
 He is a member of the Brazilian Academy of Sciences and the World Academy of Sciences, a fellow of the US AAAS, and a long-time member of the IPCC.
 He is the vice president of the Brazilian Society for the Advancement of Sciences.
-He has been honored with numerous prizes, including the Doctor of Philosophy Honoris Causa title in 2009 from the University of Stockholm and the 2024 PIFI Award from the Chinese Academy of Sciences.
+He has been honored with numerous prizes, including the Doctor of Philosophy Honoris Causa title from the University of Stockholm in 2009 and the 2024 PIFI Award from the Chinese Academy of Sciences.
 He published 519 scientific works and presented more than 1200 papers at international conferences.
-He has 73,701 citations in Google Scholar, with an H-index of 129, and 61,071 citations of his works in ResearchGate, with an h-index of 123.
-He has published 35 papers in journals in the Science and Nature groups.
+He has 83,701 citations in Google Scholar, with an H-index of 131, and 61,071 citations for his work on ResearchGate, with an h-index of 125.
+He has published 36 papers in journals in the Science and Nature groups.
 He is the Director of the Center for Sustainable Amazon Studies (CEAS) at the University of São Paulo.

 Sustainable Development Goals